 Negroni Week was founded in 2013 by Portland-based “liquid culture” magazine Imbibe and spirits giant Campari America.
 It has since expanded to more than 6,000 participating bars and restaurants throughout North America, Europe and Australia.
 In its first four years, the event raised $900,000 for thousands of charities around the world.

 “The negroni has always been one of our favorite cocktails here at Imbibe,” explains Karen Foley, Imbibe’s publisher.
 “When we launched Negroni Week back in 2013, the cocktail was just starting to experience a resurgence, so we thought this would be a fun way to expand that momentum.
 It’s been amazing to see enthusiasts and bartenders around the world rally behind this cocktail as a way to support causes that are meaningful to them.”

-In 2017, Negroni Week changed its donation model to make an even greater impact.
-Participating locations worldwide will select their beneficiaries from a list of 40 high-impact groups.
+Negroni Week created its donation model to make an even greater impact.
+Participating locations worldwide select their beneficiaries from a list of 40 high-impact groups.
 These include Portland organizations like Mercy Corps, Outside In and Oregon Food Bank.
 (Participants are also invited to make an up-front donation on top of their negroni sales contribution.)
-This means more money will be funneled from thousands of bars and restaurants all over the world to deserving nonprofits.
+This means more money is funneled from thousands of bars and restaurants all over the world to deserving nonprofits.
 All you have to do to support this philanthropic endeavor is show up and drink.

 Negroni Week: The plan